-In order to better protect the health of the public, the Minnesota State Board of Health hereby establishes a system of approval for laboratories that perform bacteriological examinations of water.
+In order to better protect the health of the public, the commissioner of health hereby establishes a system of approval for laboratories that perform bacteriological examinations of water.
 Parts 4717.4600 to 4717.5300 list those examinations necessary for adequate public protection and specifies the criteria to be used in the approval of laboratories.
 Any laboratory performing bacteriological examinations of water may apply for a certificate of approval.
-The board shall issue a certificate of approval and place the laboratory on the approved list upon proper application therefor and upon determination by survey that all standards as specified in parts 4717.4600 to 4717.5300 are being met.
-Only results of examinations performed by laboratories on the approved list will be accepted by the board for official use in evaluation of water quality.
+The commissioner of health shall issue a certificate of approval and place the laboratory on the approved list upon proper application therefor and upon determination by survey that all standards as specified in parts 4717.4600 to 4717.5300 are being met.
+Only results of examinations performed by laboratories on the approved list will be accepted by the commissioner of health for official use in evaluation of water quality.